How to Fix High CPU Usage by .NET Runtime Optimization Service?

 1. Download Malwarebytes Anti-Malware from their official website by clicking here.

-2. Find the downloaded installer in the Downloads folder and double-click to initiate installation.
-Follow on-screen instructions to complete the installation process.
+2. Double-click the installer in the Downloads folder to start the installation and follow the prompts.

 Installing Malwarebytes

-3. Open Malwarebytes, select the Scan option, and allow time for the scan and potential database update to complete.
+3. Open Malwarebytes, select Scan, and wait for the scan and any updates to finish.

 Running the scan in Malwarebytes

-4. Reboot your computer post-scan to determine if the .NET Runtime Optimization Service is functioning normally.
+4. Reboot your computer after the scan to check if the .NET Runtime Optimization Service is working correctly.

 3. Restart the Service